mozilla/pluotsorbet/README.md

 - `all total` and `all self`: cumulative total and self times for all events with this name.
 - the remaining fields show the custom data specified in the `details` object.

 If you build with `PROFILE=2` the timeline will be saved to a text file instead of shown in the flame chart.
 On desktop, you will be prompted to save the file.
-On the phone, the file will automatically be saved to `/sdcard/downloads/profile.txt` which you can later pull this with `adb pull`.
+On the phone, the file will automatically be saved to `/sdcard/downloads/profile.txt` which you can later pull with `adb pull`.
 Note that no timeline events under 0.1 ms are written to the file output.
 You can change this in `main.js` if you'd like.

 ## Benchmarks